USD ($)

 D-Link DGS-1210-28 D-Link $150 Managed, Energy-efficient, 28 Gigabit ports

-Benefits of a Switch in Networking
+Benefits of a Network Switch

 ● Switches enhance efficiency by forwarding data only to its intended recipient, reducing network congestion and ensuring faster data transmission.